Byrd Polar and Climate Research Center

 The Byrd Polar and Climate Research Center (BPCRC), formerly Institute for Polar Studies, is a polar, alpine, and climate research center at Ohio State University founded in 1960.

 History and research

-The Byrd Polar Research Center (BPRC) at Ohio State University was established in 1960 as the Institute for Polar Studies.
-BPRC is the oldest research center at Ohio State University.
+The Byrd Polar and Climate Research Center (BPCRC) at Ohio State University was established in 1960 as the Institute for Polar Studies.
+BPCRC is the oldest research center at Ohio State University.
 The name was changed to the Byrd Polar Research Center in 1987 after the polar explorer and aviator Richard E. Byrd when Ohio State purchased the Byrd papers from the Byrd family in 1985.
+In 2014, the center officially added "Climate" to its name.

-BPRC conducts interdisciplinary research at the nexus of Earth Sciences and Engineering.
-BPRC is known for its ice core paleoclimatology research collecting ice core records from Earth's highest and most remote ice fields and modeling polar climate variability.
-Studies at BPRC include paleoclimatology, remote sensing, polar meteorology, glacier dynamics, satellite hydrology, paleoceanography, environmental geochemistry, and climate change.
-BPRC houses the Polar Rock Repository and the Goldthwait Polar Library.
+BPCRC conducts interdisciplinary research at the nexus of Earth Sciences and Engineering.
+BPCRC is known for its ice core paleoclimatology research collecting ice core records from Earth's highest and most remote ice fields and modeling polar climate variability.
+Studies at BPCRC include paleoclimatology, remote sensing, polar meteorology, glacier dynamics, satellite hydrology, paleoceanography, environmental geochemistry, and climate change.
+BPCRC houses the Polar Rock Repository and the Goldthwait Polar Library.